irjaimes/friendly-parakeet/README.md

 This application is meant for user to generate a new, random, and secure password.

+Missing requirement-

+**Application doesn't prompt for any password options** **Application doesn't generate valid password based on password options** **Application doesn't require minimum password length of 8 character and maximum password length of 128 characters (hint- use javascript conditional statement for this section)**

 **Application Goals**

 When clicking the button to generate a password